vaibhavkumar779/Capstone977/README.md

 # Flask_App
- checking at the check of status
+ checking at the check of